-Research shows that ESA and similar voucher programs in other states have led to fiscal mismanagement, waste and fraud (Abrams & Koutsavlis, 2023).
-Just five years after Arizona began their private school voucher program, the state found fiscal mismanagement among program participants (Davenport, 2016).
+Research shows that ESA and similar voucher programs in other states have led to fiscal mismanagement, fraud and increasing state expense at the cost of public school funding (Abrams & Koutsavlis, 2023).
+Just five years after Arizona began its private school voucher program, the state found fiscal mismanagement among program participants (Davenport, 2016).
 In addition, while some comparable programs contain a cap or limit, they often balloon to consume a large portion of state education funding and decrease the public education funding for students in the public school system.
+For instance, in Florida, similar private school voucher programs now consume 10% of the state's public education funding (Abrams & Koutsavlis, 2023).

-SB 176 Disempowers Parents with No Data, No Reports on Their Students' Educational Opportunities applying for the ESA program that they waive their students' federal and state protections under federal disability laws.
+HB 4807 Disempowers Parents with No Data and No Reports on Their Students' Educational Opportunities applying for the ESA program that they waive their students' federal and state protections under federal disability laws.
 In private school voucher programs, students with disabilities can be denied services according to their needs and can experience higher rates of disciplinary and behavioral referrals.
-However, data on these incidents is scarce precisely due to the lack of reporting, leaving parents in the dark and students excluded from what are protected educational environments in public schools (NCD, 2018).
+However, data on these incidents is scarce due to the lack of reporting, leaving parents in the dark and excluding students from what are protected educational environments in public schools (NCD, 2018).

-SB 176, like similar proposals, contains a special education notice (Sec.
+HB 4807, like similar proposals, contains a special education notice (Sec.
 29.368) to alert parents

-In addition, 2020 study found that private school voucher programs across 29 states rarely require transparent reporting on student achievement or graduation rates or information as basic as teachers' education qualifications.
+In addition, a 2020 study found that private school voucher programs across 29 states rarely require transparent reporting on student achievement or graduation rates or information as basic as teachers' education qualifications.
 Most of the programs allowed private schools to discriminate against students' religious and gender identities for admission.
 Only five states of the 29 required that students with disabilities be admitted to private schools benefitting from the voucher programs.